JeremiahDMoore/expo-video-app/README.md

 # Simple Video App
 Cross platform mobile app for iOS or Android.
 Takes and shares video using native functions.
 Created with React Native and Expo libraries.
+Requires Expo app to run on mobile device.

 ## Dependencies:
 ```